cmdavid-epfl/cmdavid-epfl.github.io/story.md

    {% include image.html file="/assets/Asia_All.gif" title="Zoom on Asia." caption="Timelapse of the distribution of inventors in Asia for the period 1990-2016."%}

    <div class="story-text">
    Most notably in South Korea and in Taiwan, at the turn of the new millenium, the number of innovators grows from a moderate size up to the same scale as Tokyo, Japan.
+This coincides perfectly with the democratization occuring in South Korea at that time.
    </div>

    {% include image.html file="/assets/Europe_All.gif" title="Zoom on Europe." caption="Timelapse of the distribution of inventors in Europe for the period 1990-2016."%}

    <div class="story-text">
    What is most striking about Europe is that the region does not exhibit any significant change during the period in question.
 Some places - namely Paris and Munich - do seem to grow faster than other European countries but in general inventors remain mostly spread out accross the continent.
+One interesting fact to note is that the reunification of Germany does seem to lead to a steady growth in the number of inventors in the East after 1990.

    </div>

    {% include image.html file="/assets/US_All.gif" title="Zoom on the US." caption="Timelapse of the distribution of inventors in the US for the period 1990-2016."%}